Skip to Main Content

 Reference Books have their own section of the Library.
-A typical Reference Book is an encyclopedia, dictionary, or directory.
-They are composed of short entries perfect for quickly identifying basic information on a topic.
-Reference Books range from general subject coverage to specific topics.
+A typical reference book in literature is composed of short entries perfect for quickly identifying basic information on a topic.
+Reference Books range from general author biographies to compilations of literary criticism.
 Reference Books are not allowed to leave the library but can be photocopied or scanned.
 They are clearly marked "Ref" near the call number label.

 Here are examples of reference books:

 The set of 158 volumes of consists of compilations of criticism on individual works of literature.
 An index leads to the volumes and pages related to a given piece of literature.

 Call Number: PN771 .C59